-- Develop an inter-ministerial legal framework for Early Childhood Education (ECE) and expand support for wider coverage of ECE, with special attention to remote areas and disadvantaged children. - Make quality education more inclusive and equitable for the most vulnerable and 'hard to reach' children, including children with disability (CWD), by training teachers about inclusive education for all and ensuring accessible school facilities. - Ensure that schools are safe environments for children by focusing on training for teachers in positive forms of discipline and improved implementation of the Child Friendly School Policy and adoption/implementation of the new Policy on Child Protection for Schools. - Include Learning Outcomes in any 'quality checklist' endorsed or utilized by MoEYS, to increase accountability by key stakeholders in the Education System (e.g. teachers, School Directors). - Focus on improving the skills and knowledge of primary school teachers and librarians to effectively instruct children in basic literacy and mathematics. - Improve responsiveness and accountability of local decision makers by fully supporting the scale up of the Implementation of the Social Accountability Framework (ISAF) as part of Cambodia's decentralization process.
+- Develop an inter-ministerial legal framework for early childhood education (ECE) and expand support for wider coverage of ECE. - Make quality education more inclusive and equitable for the most vulnerable children, including children with disability (CWD), by training teachers about inclusive education for all. - Focus on improving the knowledge and skills of primary school teachers to effectively instruct children in basic literacy and mathematics through cooperation with INGOs for equivalency certification as part of the MOEYS's aim for upgrading teachers. - Ensure that schools are safe environments for children through effective implementation of the Policy on Child Protection in Schools (2016) and the Safe School Guidelines (2013). - Improve responsiveness and accountability of local decision makers by fully supporting scale-up of the Social Accountability Framework (ISAF) as part of Cambodia's decentralization process.